 We know that budgeting for a payroll service can be overwhelming.
 No business owner loves the idea of adding additional expenses to their monthly or annual budget.
 But it’s no secret that managing payroll efficiently and accurately is a necessity for any business.
-But when it comes to in-house vs. outsourcing payroll, did you know that using an automated payroll service can save your business tens of thousands dollars a year?
+But when it comes to in-house vs. outsourcing payroll, did you know that using an automated payroll service can save your business tens of thousands of dollars a year?
 Not to mention, tons of time and in-house resources.
 If you don’t already use one, you might be surprised to learn that your business needs a reliable payroll service.
 We’re here to help you budget appropriately.
 Take a look at our cost guide to business payroll services.
-We’ll cover common cost structures, factors that contribute to overall cost, additional costs, and areas you can save.
+We’ll cover common cost structures, factors that contribute to the overall cost, additional costs, and areas you can save.

 Payroll Service: Typical Cost Structures

 1. Per month base fee + per employee (most common)

 Most payroll services today charge a monthly base fee, plus an additional fee per employee on your business’s payroll.
 Essentially, once you sign up for the service, you will pay an ongoing monthly fee to use the software and service.
 Then, there will be an additional fee per employee.
 This means that the more employees you have, the more the service will cost your business.

 In 2021, you can expect to pay an average of $20-$120 per month as a base fee for your payroll service, plus an additional $1-$5 per employee.
 For instance, Paychex, one of the most popular payroll services today, starts at $59 per month + $4 per employee.